tijsverkoyen/Docdata-Payments/README.md

 ## About

 PHP Docdata Payments is a (wrapper)class to communicate with [Docdata Payments](http://www.docdatapayments.com).
+Forked from Tijsverkoyen, up-to-date with api 1.2, logging interface and a determination whether an order is paid

 ##Extra
 Forked from Tijsverkoyen